-Constructed in 1968, the City of Bellingham’s Water Treatment Plant (WTP) has a capacity of 24 million gallons a day (MGD) of treated water.
+Constructed in 1968, the City of Bellingham’s Water Treatment Plant (WTP) has a capacity of 24 million gallons a day (MGD) of treated water with one filter off line for backwashing.
 Over the years, the plant has been updated to include computer controls and the latest in water treatment technology.
 The WTP uses what is known as an in-line or contact filtration process in which a chemical that aids or enhances the coagulation process is added just prior to filtration.
 This type of treatment is preferred for high-quality source water like that found in Bellingham.

 At the WTP, the 66-inch diameter pipeline bifurcates, or divides, into two, 48-inch diameter pipelines that lead to two rapid mixing basins.
 Water flows from the basins into a common filter applied water channel for distribution to the filters.
 These large filters consist of anthracite coal, silica sand, and an under drain system.

 Following gravity filtration through the multimedia filters, the filtered water flows into a 1 million gallon reservoir located inside the plant called the clearwell.
 The water then flows into a 16 million gallon reservoir for disinfection and distribution into the water system.
-While chlorine is added at the screen house, alum and a cationic polymer that cause microscopic impurities in the water to clump together are added at the WTP.
+The reservoir provides contact time with the chlorine prior to distribution.
+Alum and a cationic polymer that cause microscopic impurities in the water to clump together are added at the WTP.
 These larger particles are more easily removed by filtration.

 Finally, soda ash is added to raise the pH of the treated water to help

 protect the 410 miles of water mains and our water customer’s plumbing.

 Powdered, activated carbon is occasionally added for taste and odor control.

 Last, water quality tests are performed every day before the water leaves the